 The Sacramento accountants for charitable giving from Cook CPA Group can offer their tax preparation services to taxpayers claiming deductions for their charitable donations.
 Our accountants can help taxpayers determine whether their charitable donations meet the requirements to claim them as tax deductions.
-To learn more about our services, get in touch with us at your earliest convenience by calling (916) 432-2218.

 Tips for Making Charitable Donations

 When making donations to charities, there are certain things that taxpayers can do to make it as easy as possible to deduct those donations from their taxes.
 The following are tips for taxpayers making charitable donations: